Silvie3D/S3D_CamTilt/README.md

 Visit our GitHub repository for a complete list of release notes.

 License:
-S3D ResoSwap is licensed under the MIT License.
+S3D_CamTilt is licensed under the MIT License.